Transdisciplinary New Media

 Marketplace for Art and Design

-This course will introduce and outline the role, purpose, and perception of « art » and « design » in various marketplaces and contexts for the emerging arts entrepreneur.
-Topics include issues in marketing aesthetic products, case studies on art fairs, art institutions and cultural events, models of consumer behavior, art, and technology, macro-economic issues that affect the arts industries, arts policy, and access, art-as-business, design in the international context, merchandising, difficulties and the impact of the various business environments on art and design disciplines.
+This course introduces and outlines the role, purpose, and perception of “art” and “design” in various marketplaces and contexts for the emerging arts entrepreneur.
+Topics include issues in marketing aesthetic products; case studies on art fairs, art institutions, and cultural events; models of consumer behavior, art, and technology; macro-economic issues that affect the arts industries, arts policy, and access; art-as-business; design in the international context; merchandising; difficulties and the impact of the various business environments on art and design disciplines.

 Masters Electives